-A pooled analysis of data from five studies found that higher levels of blood testosterone may modestly increase breast cancer risk before menopause .
+A pooled analysis of data from 5 studies found higher levels of blood testosterone may modestly increase breast cancer risk before menopause .

 For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research Studies section.